Ghost Rider: Spirit of Vengeance: Filming

 Cage revealed shooting was to start in November.
 Eva Mendes did not return as Roxanne for the sequel.
 The film was shot in Romania and Turkey.
 The film started principal photography in Sibiu, Romania in November 2010, using mostly local talent.
 Principal photography was completed on January 24, 2011.
 The film was shot in 2D and converted in post-production to 3D.

 Three scenes were shot on set Castel Film Romania.
 Among the places in the country chosen were Transfăgărăşan, Targu-Jiu, Hunedoara Castle and Bucharest.

-Filming in Turkey took place in Cappadocia, a historical region in central Turkey with exotic chimney-topped rocky setting.
-The scene with the Greco-Roman theatre was filmed in Pamukkale where the ancient Greek (of the Seleucid Empire) city of Hierapolis once stood.
+Filming in Turkey took place in Cappadocia, a historical region in central Turkey with an exotic chimney-topped rocky setting.
+The scene with the Greco-Roman theatre was filmed in Pamukkale, where the ancient Greek (of the Seleucid Empire) city of Hierapolis once stood.
 The motorcycle used by Cage was a Yamaha VMAX.

 Marketing

-The producers employed a mix of targeted traditional advertising and television appearances, as well aggressive social media marketing.
+The producers employed a mix of targeted traditional advertising and television appearances, as well as aggressive social media marketing.
 Sony teamed up with West Coast Marketing and launched the face of the fan competition, where artists were challenged to design an alternate poster for the film.
 The contest was won by New York digital media artist Justin Paul.
-The directing team of Mark Neveldine and Brian Taylor, known for the Crank films were already popular with the young male demographic, and further fueled early interest in the film with a presentation at the 2010 San Diego Comic-con.
-The executive pointed out that the marketing campaign has used star Nicolas Cage sparingly in U.S. TV commercials.
+The directing team of Mark Neveldine and Brian Taylor were known for the Crank films, already popular with the young male demographic, and further fuelled early interest in the film with a presentation at the 2010 San Diego Comic-con.
+The executive pointed out that the marketing campaign has used star Nicolas Cage sparingly in US TV commercials.
 Cage appeared on Saturday Night Live and heavily promoted the film in Europe but he plays a secondary role to the film's effects and imagery, which one executive said made the marketing campaign seem more like it was for a video game.